Drawsko

 Visitor Facilities And Travel

-Drawsko Landscape Park is accessible by road from nearby towns in the West Pomeranian Voivodeship region, with the park administration providing information and educational materials.
-Information boards at major trailheads and parking areas orient visitors to the trail network and points of interest.
-Accommodation options include guesthouses, agritourism farms, and holiday rental properties in villages within and surrounding the park, offering visitors a chance to experience rural Polish hospitality and regional cuisine.
-The nearest larger towns provide full services including restaurants, shops, and public transport connections.
+Drawsko Landscape Park is accessible by road from Drawsko Pomorskie (approximately 5 kilometres) and from Koszalin (approximately 50 kilometres).
+The park administration provides information and educational materials, with information boards at major trailheads.
+Accommodation options include guesthouses, agritourism farms, and holiday rental properties in villages within and surrounding the park.
+The town of Drawsko Pomorskie and nearby Czaplinek provide full tourist services.
 A private vehicle or bicycle is recommended for exploring the park thoroughly, as public transport access to the interior is limited.
-The park maintains several parking areas at popular access points.
-Local guides can be arranged for specialist interests including birdwatching, botany, and cultural heritage tours.
-The park is open year-round with no entrance fee, though specific facilities may have seasonal hours.
-Visitors should carry appropriate clothing and footwear for variable weather and trail conditions.
+The park is open year-round with no entrance fee, with water-sports facilities most active from May to September.

 Conservation And Sustainability